gazo2018/sysadm01_lesson05/README.md

     - Run `sudo userdel sysadm` to remove user from the system
 19. Close remote shell and terminate instnce
 	-   Run `exit` or press `ctrl + d` to close remote shell
+	-   Make sure you are get back to cloudshell instance and your prompt line looks like this: andy@cloudshell:~ (syseng01-10246)
 	-   Run `gcloud compute instances delete lesson4-centos` to remove CentOS instance
 ### Ansible Practice:
+	> Note: Whole block is for cloudshell instance.
+You don't need to use ssh here

 20. Install Ansible on cloud shell instance
 	-  Run `sudo pip3 install --upgrade pip` to upgrade PIP verison
 	-  Run `sudo pip3 install ansible requests google-auth`  to Install ansible